thomasplevy/fakeblock/readme.txt

 == Description ==

-Fakeblock allows you to ensure only visitors with a near-robotic internal clock can access the content of your website.
+Fakeblock is a unique maintenance-mode plugin.

+When Fakeblock's "Privacy Mode" is enabled, visitors to your site must pass a "rhythm" test in order to gain entry to your website.

 == Installation ==